jmrr/phd_thesis/Viva/preparation.md

          image.
 From a set of descriptors extracted from an image, a [Gaussian Mixture Model](http://www.vlfeat.org/api/gmm.html)
-         fitting the distribution of descriptors associates each descriptor **x_i** into a mode *k* of the mixture with a strength given by the posterior probability *q_ik*.
+         fitting the distribution of descriptors associates each descriptor
+         $\vec{x_i}$ into a mode *k* of the mixture with a strength given by the posterior probability $\vec{q_{ik}}$.
 For each mode we compute the mean and covariance deviation vectors across the length dimension of the descriptor.
    The FV of image I is the stacking of the mean and covariance vectors for each of the K modes in the Gaussian mixtures.
 These vectors can be seen as the difference between the descriptors and the centres of the GMM, which can be seen as a soft visual vocabulary.
-           If for example we have SIFT descriptors, with D = 128 and K = 256 Gaussian mixtures, the FV will have dimension 65536=128*2*256.
+If for example we have SIFT descriptors, with _D_ = 128 and _K_ = 256 Gaussian mixtures, the FV will have dimension 65536=128*2*256.
     - [x] Fisher Vector: The FV is an image representation obtained by pooling local image features.
 It is frequently used as a global image descripor in visual classification.
 In comparison with the BOF representation, fewer